Ever wondered why nitro cold brew looks like a stout, tastes naturally sweet, and kicks harder than your average iced coffee?

 The nitrogen gets infused with a specialized infuser that infuses the nitrogen into the cold brew.

-The keg then gets connected to a tap system so the nitro coffee can be poured into a glass with its signature texture and foam.
+The keg is then connected to a tap system, and the nitro coffee, with its signature texture and foam, can be poured into a glass.

 It sounds simple, but the faucet, gas tanks, keg connectors, tubes, and hoses must be installed and maintained.